 Sign up at http://water.usgs.gov/wateralert.

-WaterAlert users start at http://water.usgs.gov/wateralert and select a specific site.
-Users then select the preferred delivery method (email or text), whether they want hourly or daily notifications, which data parameter they are interested in, and the threshold for those parameters.
-Users can set the system to alert them when conditions are above a value, below a value, and between or outside of a range.
+To sign up go to WaterAlert and select a specific site.
+Users then select the preferred delivery method (email or text), whether they want hourly or daily notifications about river data, and the specific water levels at which they want to be notified.
+Users can set the system to alert them when conditions are above a value, below a value, and between or outside a range of values.

-The USGS operates an extensive, real-time water information network, involving 9,081 continuous and partial record streamgages, as well as 369 lake, 1,278 well and 3,632 precipitation gages throughout the United States.
+The USGS operates an extensive, real-time water information network for water resources in each state.
 USGS Water Science Centers in each state can provide more detailed information on water conditions and USGS response to local events.

 Links and contacts within this release are valid at the time of publication.